Post Baccalaureate Registered Nurse Residency Program (PB-RNR)

 About the PB-RNR

-Throughout the PB-RNR the nurse resident is supported with 100% protected time to master the complexities of providing care as an advanced beginner to a competent care provider.1 The curriculum is guided by the Novice to Expert theoretical model2 and based on the accreditation standards set forth by the CCNE Entry-to-Practice Nurse Residency Program.3 The PB-RNR curriculum consists of a comprehensive clinical and didactic training program within the SFVAMC including: 1) precepted clinical experiences in ambulatory, acute, and specialty care areas and conclude the program with leadership development training.
-Nurse residents participate in engaging and interactive didactic learning experiences, 3) interprofessional collaboration, and 4) professional role socialization through specialized training in areas like evidence based practice, quality improvement, and early career development.
+Throughout the one-year PB-RNR program, the nurse resident receives support through 100% protected learning time to master the complexities of providing nursing care as an advanced beginner to a competent care provider.
+The design of our robust Veteran-centric curriculum uses the 2021 CCNE Standards for Accreditation of Entry-to-Practice Nurse Residency Programs and consists of a comprehensive four-part clinical rotation and didactic training program.
+Residents participate in precepted clinical rotations in ambulatory, acute, and specialty care areas and conclude the program with leadership development training.
+Nurse residents participate in engaging and interactive didactic learning experiences, specialized training opportunities, inter-professional collaboration, and professional role socialization in areas like evidence-based practice, quality improvement, and early career development.
 Upon completion of the one-year PB-RNR, nurse residents are eligible for hire in a variety of locations within the San Francisco VA Health Care System.

 Nurse Resident Qualifications

-- Be serving in his or her first Registered Nurse role.
+- Be serving in their first registered nurse role

 - Pass the VA pre-employment medical exam/drug testing

 Upon Selection to the PB-RNR the resident will receive: